runephilosof/ss_app/README.md

-# SQL Server Rake Task Test App
+# SQL Server DB Task Test App

 That is all.